edgonzalesjr/Detection-Lab/README.md

 - Splunk Enterprise SIEM: For log ingestion, analysis and timeline filtering.
 - Ubuntu Server: Use to host the Splunk Enterprise SIEM.
-- Windows Server 2022 Eval: Serve as an Active Directory.
+- Windows Server 2022 Eval: Act as an Active Directory service.
 - Windows 10 Eval: End-user workstation.
 - Wireshark: Network analysis tool for capturing and examining network traffic from a .pcap file.
 - Atomic Red Team: Telemetry generation tool to create realistic network traffic and attack scenarios.